 Georgia construction law is influenced by a wide range of federal contracts, regulations, and initiatives, as well as more localized codes and construction requirements tailored specifically to Georgia.
 Georgia is still subjected to the requirements imposed by national, federal regulations, such as those stipulated by the Environmental Protection Agency (EPA), the American National Standards Institute (ANSI), the Fair Housing Act (HUD), the National Electrical Code (NEC), the National Fire Protection Association (NFPA), the National Standard of Plumbing Code (NSPC), and the National Technology TRansfer and Advancement Act (NTTAA).

 Georgia also has specialized programs that serve our beautiful state specifically.
-Some of the most prevalent initiatives and programs promote clean energy, efficiency, and environmental friendliness.
+Some most prevalent initiatives and programs promote clean energy, efficiency, and environmental friendliness.
 Ranging from rebate programs, to grants and loans, to personal tax exemption and corporate tax credit, Georgia has a myriad of incentives and policies that can benefit Georgia’s environment as well as your construction project and budget.

 Georgia even has programs in place to incentivize better community and economic growth, offering tools and resources to effectively fulfill construction goals.

-To best understand the construction boom Georgia is about to undergo, let’s take a look at some of the grants, funds, and initiatives for community development and economic development.
+To best understand the construction boom Georgia is about to undergo, let’s take a look at some grants, funds, and initiatives for community development and economic development.
 With this great push for development and revitalization, our state is going to be subjected to an incredible amount of construction projects and job sites.
 With this construction boom, we must also remember the importance of construction law, and the positive impact construction attorneys can have on our state.

 Georgia’s Development Efforts